-A federal law to control insolvency cases aimed at improving the productivity of the UAE has been accepted by the UAE government by maintaining the ease of doing business, providing advantageous provisions for citizens experiencing financial difficulty and protecting those who are unable to meet their debts from going bankrupt.
+A federal law to control insolvency cases aimed at improving the productivity of the UAE has been accepted by the UAE government by maintaining the ease of doing business, providing advantageous provisions for citizens experiencing financial difficulty, and protecting those who are unable to meet their debts from going bankrupt.
 The new legislation is part of the government’s attempts to maintain comfort and adapt to its needs for people and ex-pat residents.

 The bill would help those who experience real or planned financial problems, leaving them unwilling to pay their debts.
 The act would assist them to reschedule their debts and allow them the ability to obtain fresh concessional loans.
-The Bankruptcy Reform has become a welcome improvement for the corporate sector and legal professionals, as it has simplified the insolvency processes open to UAE businesses in accordance with foreign best practice.
+The Bankruptcy Reform has become a welcome improvement for the corporate sector and legal professionals, as it has simplified the insolvency processes open to UAE businesses in accordance with foreign best practices.

 Amendments in the Bankruptcy Law

 The new Bankruptcy Law is seen as a strategically improved law in comparison with previous insolvency laws.
 Having said that the Bankruptcy Law so far covers the following:

 - Permits organizations in money related issues and provide the chance to rearrange their issues so as to stay suitable;